renpy/renpy/sphinx/source/android-packaging.rst

     http://docs.oracle.com/javase/1.3/docs/tooldocs/win32/keytool.html

-   At the very least, you should keep the android.keyring file in a safe place.
+   At the very least, you should keep the android.keystore file in a safe place.
 You should also back it up, because without the key, you won't be able to upload the generated applications.